-In 2016, Bank of Marin gave more than 1% of pre-tax profit to non-profit organizations spread across all five counties the Bank serves, including Marin, Napa, Sonoma, San Francisco and Alameda.
-We are proud to have contributed to over 230 local nonprofit organizations, while employees and the Board of Directors volunteered over 8,500 hours and were represented on more than 55 boards throughout the Bay Area.
+In 2017, Bank of Marin gave more than 1% of pre-tax profit to non-profit organizations spread across all five counties the Bank serves, including Marin, Napa, Sonoma, San Francisco and Alameda.
+We are proud to have contributed to over 240 local non-profit organizations, while employees and the Board of Directors volunteered over 8,500 hours and were represented on more than 60 boards throughout the Bay Area.

 We are also pleased to have been named a “Top Corporate Philanthropist in the Bay Area” by the San Francisco Business Times each year since 2003, and the North Bay Business Journal’s Corporate Philanthropy award.

 Charitable Contributions: How to Apply

 The application period for 2018 Charitable Contributions has now closed.
 Applicants will be contacted in the coming weeks if their funding requests have been approved.
 Please send requests between 9/1/18 and 11/14/18 for funding consideration in 2019.

 Bank of Marin receives and reviews hundreds of requests each year.
 Please read these guidelines and provide the following information for consideration.
 Unfortunately, we cannot contribute to all deserving programs.

 - The organization’s mission statement

 - A description of the segment of the community and geographic area the organization serves

 - A choice of funding options supporting the request